Introduction

 Verdict

-Does Polyester Cause Body Odor?
+Does Polyester Cause Body Odour?

 Why Polyester Holds Odor Longer